Women and the Presidency: History & Facts

 Milestones for Women and the Presidency

-As of February 2019, six women have formally announced their candidacy for president: Representative Tulsi Gabbard (D-HI), Senator Kirsten Gillibrand (D-NY), Senator Kamala Harris (D-CA), Senator Amy Klobuchar (D-MN), Senator Elizabeth Warren (D-MA), and Marianne Williamson.
+In 2019, six women formally announced their candidacy for president: Representative Tulsi Gabbard (D-HI), Senator Kirsten Gillibrand (D-NY), Senator Kamala Harris (D-CA), Senator Amy Klobuchar (D-MN), Senator Elizabeth Warren (D-MA), and Marianne Williamson.
 This is the first time in history that more than two women competed in the same major party's presidential primary process.

 In June 2016, Hillary Rodham Clinton became the first woman to be a major party's presumptive nominee for president.
 She formally became the first woman to be a major party's presidential nominee at the Democratic National Convention on July 26, 2016.
 Despite winning the popular vote by almost 3 million votes, Clinton lost the Electoral College and conceded the general election on November 9, 2016.